ayrtoneg/TR-test/README.md

 - Run project

 **Docker**
-- Open Command Line Interface and go to the project's "src" path
+- Open Command Line Interface and go to the "docker" path in the project
 - Type "docker-compose -f officeslegalcase.yml up --build"

 ## How to test: